 2. Switch to a natural toner.
 Many commercial preparations are just too astringent.
 If your face will tolerate the alcohol content, witch hazel is an excellent natural option, but if you find it too harsh, consider toning with Bragg's pure apple cider vinegar.
 It does a great job of removing any remaining dirt, oil or makeup, and is loaded with minerals and enzymes that kill acne-causing bacteria.
+Our you can try our very own toner, which uses peppermint and lavender to cleanse and refresh naturally.
 3. Hydrate properly.
-It's just a myth that people with oily or acne-prone skin should avoid moisturizers; of course, the heavy oil-based types will be a no-no, but you can and should hydrate and nourish the skin to maintain its proper moisture balance.
+It's just a myth that people with oily or acne-prone skin should avoid moisturizers; of course, the heavy oil-based types are usually a no-no, but you can and should hydrate and nourish the skin to maintain its proper moisture balance.
 A couple of times a week, use a healing mask that soothes and replaces moisture.
 You can do a wonderful DIY mask with ingredients like raw yogurt, honey, oatmeal, banana, avocado, olive oil, and more - recipes abound online.
 You can also try a prepared mask, like our all-natural "Grateful" Dead Sea Mud Mask, which deep-cleans, tones, firms, seals in moisture.
 If it's not too heavy, trying using a very small amount of virgin coconut oil as your regular daily facial moisturizer.
 As mentioned before, it's not only natural, but fights bacteria and fungus that causes acne.

 4. Use tea tree oil.
 Tea tree essential oil is great as a spot treatment applied to acne, or mix a few drops into your DIY natural masks, scrubs, cleansers and moisturizers.
 The important thing to remember is that tea tree is an extremely potent natural antiseptic; it always has to be diluted before applying directly to the skin, or it will hurt!
 Dilute 4-8 drops of tea tree oil in a teaspoon of carrier oil like coconut, grapeseed or extra virgin olive oil.
 Another topical remedy to try is basil or holy basil, which are available in an essential oil that you can add to your homemade skin care preparations, or as a leaf you can brew into tea to dab on as a spot treatment.

 When you struggle with problem skin, it can be a sign that deeper healing is needed.
-Don't sabotage your skin care efforts! also keep in mind that...
+Don't sabotage your topical skin care efforts!
+Keep in mind that...

 -Diet and exercise are really important.
 Keeping your body in a healthy balance will do wonders for your skin.